simpsonpeng/feature-detection/README.md

 # feature-detection
-We have published a .exe program for point cloud feature point detection
+We have published a .exe program for point cloud feature point detection.

 Run:

 Input: Point cloud with its filtered normal (in a PLY format)

 Output:

 feature_points.ply

 Parameter explanation: